-Guided Tours of the lighthouse are available from 10am to 1pm seven days per week.
+Guided Tours of the lighthouse are available seven days per week.
 There is a fee for the tours.
 The views from the top of the lighthouse are magnificent.

 This is the perfect location for your special day.
 Norah Head Lighthouse Reserve can be hired for your Wedding Ceremony, Wedding Reception, Wedding Photos and Accommodation.

 Please refer to their website for further information.

 Australian Tourism Accreditation Australian Tourism Export Council Barbeque Carpark Conference/Convention Facilities Family Friendly Free Wifi History & Heritage International Lookouts National Trust National Trust Non Smoking Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Respecting Our Culture Indigenous Accreditation Program Walk Walks

 Lighthouse Tours – AUD6 Adults / AUD5 Children